MicrosoftDocs/sql-docs/docs/relational-databases/databases/manage-metadata-when-making-a-database-available-on-another-server.md

 ---
 # Manage Metadata When Making a Database Available on Another Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]
-  This topic is relevant in the following situations:
+  This article is relevant in the following situations:

 -   Configuring the availability replicas of an [!INCLUDE[ssHADR](../../includes/sshadr-md.md)] availability group.